Fl4m3Ph03n1x/market_manager/README.md

 {
   "name": "Disarming purity",       //name of the item.
 DON'T TOUCH THIS.
   "id": "5911f11d97a0add8e9d5da4c", //warframe.market item id.
 DON'T TOUCH THIS.
   "min_price": 14,                  //prices are calculated by the chosen strategy.
-This will overried the startegie's price if the calculated price is inferior.
+This will override the strategy's price if the calculated price is inferior.
 A safety net, this is the minimum price you will sell this item for.
-  "default_price":16,               //if no one is selling this item or if the strategy was unable to calculte a price for the item, this is the value you will sell it for.
+  "default_price":16,               //if no one is selling this item or if the strategy was unable to calculate a price for the item, this is the value you will sell it for.
   "rank": 1,                        //rank of the mod, defaults to 0.
 If the mod has no rank use "n/a" instead "quantity": 1                     //number of items to sell, defaults to 1 }
 ```

-I provide some basic defualts in the `products.json` based on my personal experience.
+I provide some basic defaults in the `products.json` based on my personal experience.
 Feel free to change the defaults to your liking.
 Once this is done, you are ready to go.

 # Developer Guide